Israelitische Cultusgemeinde Zürich: History

 A Jewish community in Zürich was first mentioned in 1273, but during the 1349 pogrom the Jewish citizens were banned from Zürich, and the synagogue was abandoned.
 On 25 February 1352, Jewish citizens were allowed to live within the medieval town walls again.
-In 1363, the so-called "Judenschuol", a medieval term in Zürich for the Synagogue situated at the Neumarkt (Zürich) was mentioned.
-On 2 November 1383, the Jewish citizens of Zürich were allowed by Heinrich, Bishop of Konstanz, on request of the city council of Zürich, to renew the Synagogue and the cemetery, on condition that only Jews who resided (i.e. had Burgrecht) in Zürich could be buried there.
+In 1363, the so-called "Judenschuol", a medieval term in Zürich for the synagogue situated at the Neumarkt was mentioned.
+On 2 November 1383, the Jewish citizens of Zürich were allowed by Heinrich, Bishop of Konstanz, on request of the city council of Zürich, to renew the synagogue and the cemetery, on condition that only Jews who resided (i.e. had Burgrecht) in Zürich could be buried there.
 At the location of the former synagogue, a plaque was mounted towards Synagogengasse and Grimmenturm.